NetAion/avm-compositions/docs/decisions/0003-use-dedicated-private-link-service-and-private-endpoint-pair-per-cdc-source-or-target.md

 * Neutral reliability, because effort to coordinate a more complex mapping scheme between Estuary users and firewall admins could lead to a more brittle system.
 I.e., complexity is increased where both layer-4 port and layer-3 address translation are involved.
 * Good cost optimisation and operational efficiency, because a single PLS and a single PE for all CDC sources and targets is economical use of Azure resources.

-### Single Azure private link service, dedicated private endpoint per CDC source or target, with TCP Proxy v2
+### Single Azure private link service and dedicated private endpoint per CDC source or target, with TCP Proxy v2

-**Method:** provision a single PLS for all CDC sources and targets, and multiple PEs, one per CDC source and target.
+**Method:** provision a single PLS for all CDC sources and targets, and multiple PEs, one for each CDC source or target.
 Use [TCP Proxy v2](https://learn.microsoft.com/en-us/azure/private-link/private-link-service-overview#getting-connection-information-using-tcp-proxy-v2) to identify the PE IP address or link ID in each TCP session

 * Good operationally, because a scheme that maps PE link IDs to CDC source or target IP addresses is relatively low management overhead, and a single PLS is efficient use of Azure resources.
-* Bad operationally, because a proxy VM needs to be maintained and supported, such as [NGINX](https://docs.nginx.com/nginx/admin-guide/load-balancer/using-proxy-protocol/).
+* Bad operationally, because a proxy server needs to be maintained and supported, such as [NGINX](https://docs.nginx.com/nginx/admin-guide/load-balancer/using-proxy-protocol/).
 * Bad performance, because UDP is not supported.

 ## More Information